SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 kubectl get statefulsets,services,pods,pvc,pv
 ```

 Note: In some versions, Helm may not be able to clean up all the deployment artifacts, e.g.: pvc/ and pv/.
-If necessary, use `helm delete` to delete those.
+Check their existence with `kubectl get all` and if necessary, use `kubectl delete` to delete those.

 ## Other Message Broker Deployment Configurations

-When building the chart, the `values.yaml` located in the created `solace-kubernetes-quickstart/solace` directory is used by Helm for values.
-The `start_vmr.sh` script replaces this file with what is specified in the argument `-v <value-file>`.

 The `solace-kubernetes-quickstart/solace/values-examples` directory provides examples for `values.yaml` for several deployment configurations:

-* `small-direct-noha` (default if no argument provided): small-size, non-HA, simple local non-persistent storage
+* `dev100-direct-noha` (default if no argument provided): for development purposes, supports up to 100 connections, non-HA, simple local non-persistent storage
+* `prod1k-direct-noha`: production, up to 1000 connections, non-HA, simple local non-persistent storage
-* `small-direct-noha-existingVolume`: small-size, non-HA, bind the PVC to an existing external volume in the network
+* `prod1k-direct-noha-existingVolume`: production, up to 1000 connections, non-HA, bind the PVC to an existing external volume in the network
-* `small-direct-noha-localDirectory`: small-size, non-HA, bind the PVC to a local directory on the host node
+* `prod1k-direct-noha-localDirectory`: production, up to 1000 connections, non-HA, bind the PVC to a local directory on the host node
-* `small-direct-noha-provisionPvc`: small-size, non-HA, bind the PVC to a provisioned PersistentVolume (PV) in Kubernetes
+* `prod1k-direct-noha-provisionPvc`: production, up to 1000 connections, non-HA, bind the PVC to a provisioned PersistentVolume (PV) in Kubernetes
-* `small-persist-ha-provisionPvc`: small-size, HA, to bind the PVC to a provisioned PersistentVolume (PV) in Kubernetes
+* `prod1k-persist-ha-provisionPvc`: production, up to 1000 connections, HA, to bind the PVC to a provisioned PersistentVolume (PV) in Kubernetes

 Similar value-files can be defined extending above examples:

 - To open up more service ports for external access, add new ports to the `externalPort` list.
 For a list of available services and default ports refer to [Software Message Broker Configuration Defaults](https://docs.solace.com/Solace-VMR-Set-Up/VMR-Configuration-Defaults.htm) in the Solace customer documentation.

-- It is also possible to configure the message broker deployment with more CPU and memory resources e.g.: to support more connections per message broker, by changing the solace `size` in `values.yaml`.
+- It is also possible to configure the message broker deployment with different CPU and memory resources to support more connections per message broker, by changing the solace `size` in `values.yaml`.
 The Kubernetes host node resources must be also provisioned accordingly.

-    * `small` (default): 1.2 CPU, 6 GB memory
+    * `dev100` (default): up to 100 connections, requires 1 CPU, 1 GB memory
+    * `prod100`: up to 100 connections, requires 2 CPU, 2 GB memory
+    * `prod1k`: up to 1,000 connections, requires 2 CPU, 4 GB memory
+    * `prod10k`: up to 10,000 connections, requires 4 CPU, 12 GB memory
-    * `medium`: 3.5 CPU, 15 GB memory
+    * `prod100k`: up to 100,000 connections, requires 8 CPU, 28 GB memory
-    * `large`: 7.5 CPU, 30 GB memory
+    * `prod200k`: up to 200,000 connections, requires 12 CPU, 56 GB memory

 ## Contributing